-In 2015, the global society has adopted the Sustainable Development Goals (SDGs) and set 17 goals to achieve by 2030.
-To solve these global goals, inquiries in social sciences with policy orientation are necessary.
+In 2015, the global society adopted the Sustainable Development Goals (SDGs) and set 17 goals to achieve by 2030.
+To achieve these global goals, inquiries in social sciences with policy orientation are necessary.

 So, GSID contributes to suggesting evidence-based solutions to these global issues, through inter-disciplinary research and education in social sciences, in cooperation with our partner universities and research institutes, and policy making organizations.

 4. What is the most memorable lecture when you were a student?

 I studied in a Master’s program at Sussex University in the UK, and after working with a couple of UN agencies, I studied in a doctoral program at MIT in the US.
 Both programs were very international with many international students, just like GSID!